• Skip to main content

 1. To remove excess surface starch from rice hence it isn’t too sticky once cooked.

-2. Sometimes when I buy rice from packets, I notice debris in rice.
+2. Sometimes when I buy rice from packets, I notice debris in the rice.
 Rinse to get rid of debris.

-close up of rice pilaf cooked in skillet
+plain rice pilaf cooked perfectly in skillet.

 Best rice to use for making rice pilaf?